adachess/AdaChess/README.md

 ### AdaChess - Smart Chess Engine

-AdaChess is full chess engine written entirely in the Ada programming language.
+AdaChess is a complete chess engine, written entirely in the Ada programming language.
 The development started in early 2012 and the first version has been released on January 21, 2013.
 Full compliant to the rules of chess, it also recognize draws by insufficient material.
 AdaChess is a console application without own GUI, but supports the Chess Engine Communication Protocol aka WinBoard/XBoard protocol.
 So far, AdaChess played the IGT 2014, IGT 2015, IGT 2016, IGT 2017, IGT 2018 and IGT 2019 G-6 tournaments, and the PT 54 CSVN tournament, all over the board.

-The playing strength of AdaChess is around 2000 Elo.
+The playing strength of AdaChess is around 2100 Elo according to the CCRL rating.

+## Engine features

+AdaChess is an advanced engine that comes with many features.
+Here a list of the most important:

 <!--
 **adachess/AdaChess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.